 The bad news (only slightly) is that there’s no research that says exactly which exercises are particularly effective.
 This is where a good physiotherapist can be particularly useful in providing you with a program that’s tailored to your function, pain, and physical capacity.

-The aim is always to get you back doing what you love, whether that be sports, resistance training or day to day activities.
+The aim is always to get you back doing what you love, whether that be sports, resistance training, or day-to-day activities.

 We exercise the shoulder using a variety of push, pull, raise, carry and lift movements depending on the exact nature of your shoulder symptoms.
 Starting with gentle exercises if you are in a lot of pain and progressing to more challenging exercises as your strength improves and pain decreases.

-As a general rule, if an activity is bearable to do during (<5/10 pain) and doesn’t exacerbate your pain for hours afterwards, it should be okay.
+As a general rule, if an activity is bearable to do during (<5/10 pain) and doesn’t exacerbate your pain for hours afterward, it should be okay.
 If it does, it likely needs some modifying.

 Okay, so you’ve made it to the end of this blog post, you understand that impingement isn’t really a thing and probably isn’t giving you your shoulder pain, but you still want a diagnosis?
 It’s likely, you’ve got the SHITS (something hurts in the shoulder – Adam Meakins).

 The shoulder joint is an extremely complex joint and anyone who says they can tell you the exact cause of your shoulder pain is lying!
-Remember, outside of sinister causes like cancer and a few select conditions (dislocation in the young population for example), it doesn’t matter and you should get great improvements in pain and function with a supervised exercise program from an experience physiotherapist.
+Remember, outside of sinister causes like cancer and a few select conditions (dislocation in the young population for example), it doesn’t matter and you should get great improvements in pain and function with a supervised exercise program from an experienced physiotherapist.

-Frequently asked questions about shoulder impingement
+Frequently asked questions about shoulder impingement:

 How can I live with shoulder impingement?